How to Attract Customers in the Crisis of Attention

 Now, let’s see how a real brand took advantage of influencer marketing and what can you learn from their example.

-The renowned fashion house, Chloé succeeded in influencer marketing by partnering with the top fashion bloggers last year.
+The renowned fashion house, Chloé, succeeded in influencer marketing by partnering with the top fashion bloggers several years ago.
 Chloé’s main goal was to raise the awareness of their newly introduced fragrance, Love Story, inspired by Valentine’s Day.

-Through well-connected bloggers’ stories about how they fell in love with Love Story, 1,400,000 people got acquainted with Chloé’s new fragrance in each month of the campaign and more than 4,620,000 people encountered the product on social channels (Facebook, Twitter, Instagram, Pinterest).
+Through well-connected fashion blogger and influencer stories about how they fell in love with Love Story, 1,400,000 people got acquainted with Chloé’s new fragrance during each month of the campaign and more than 4,620,000 people encountered the product on social channels (Facebook, Twitter, Instagram, Pinterest).

 Besides the increase in reach, Chloé managed to enhance their engagement with their target audience in the form of post comments and consumer feedback.